Nerium: Folklore

-The toxicity of the plant makes it the center of an urban legend documented on several continents and over more than a century.
+The toxicity of the plant makes it the centre of an urban legend documented on several continents and over more than a century.
 Often told as a true and local event, typically an entire family, or in other tellings a group of scouts, succumbs after consuming hot dogs or other food roasted over a campfire using oleander sticks.
 Some variants tell of this happening to Napoleon's or Alexander the Great's soldiers.

+In Charleston, South Carolina, local folklore describes John and Lavinia Fisher as having poisoned the guests in their inn with oleander tea for the purpose of robbing them, though contemporaneous accounts do not corroborate the story.

 There is an ancient account mentioned by Pliny the Elder in his Natural History, who described a region in Pontus in Turkey where the honey was poisoned from bees having pollinated poisonous flowers, with the honey left as a poisonous trap for an invading army.
 The flowers have sometimes been mis-translated as oleander, but oleander flowers are nectarless and therefore cannot transmit any toxins via nectar.
 The actual flower referenced by Pliny was either Azalea or Rhododendron, which is still used in Turkey to produce a hallucinogenic honey.

 Oleander is the official flower of the city of Hiroshima, having been the first to bloom following the atomic bombing of the city in 1945.